Physician Dispensing State by State Comparison

 Maine - Permitted.
 No registration requirement.

-Maryland - For a Maryland physician to dispense medications the physician must submit a detailed application to the Maryland Board of Physicians and include a $1,050 fee.
+Maryland - For a Maryland physician to dispense medications the physician must submit a detailed application available via email on this page to the Maryland Board of Physicians and include a $1,050 fee.
 A litany of requirements must be met (some are listed at the bottom of this page).
 Customized continuing education related to dispensing is required (here is a group of them available from the Maryland State Medical Society).
 One must submit to inspections and submit information to the board.
 Dispensing must be "in the public interest" - which in the board's eyes means that a pharmacy is not conveniently available to the patient.

 "Licensed dentists, physicians, and podiatrists are required to obtain a dispensing permit if they dispense prescription drugs to patients under their direct care who have informed the provider that a pharmacy is not conveniently available.
 The licensee shall maintain documentation that should include a single form in each patient's chart for each patient to whom prescription drugs are dispensed.
 At a minimum, the form shall: